ericasaywhat/Epidemix/reports/final_report.md

 ![figure 2 PMF graphs](https://github.com/ericasaywhat/Epidemix/blob/master/reports/PMFGraphs_Original.png)

-**Figure 2.** PMF graphs for our Facebook and Holme Kim results.
+**Figure 2.** PMFs for our Facebook and Holme Kim results.
 For higher values, there is more noise in both graphs.
-There are some outliers for lower degrees.
+There are some outliers for lower degrees in the HK graph PMF.

 To get a clearer idea of how reasonable our results, we generate cumulative distribution functions (CDFs), which are less noisy than PMFs and show the shape of the distribution more clearly.<sup>3</sup> Figure 3 shows the CDF of the results of our HK implementation overlaid on the CDF of the Facebook dataset.
 Both CDFs are similar in shape and distribution of degrees.

 ![figure 3 CDF graphs](https://github.com/ericasaywhat/Epidemix/blob/master/reports/CDFGraphs_Original.png)

-**Figure 3.** CDF graphs for our Facebook and Holme Kim results.
+**Figure 3.** CDFs for our Facebook and Holme Kim results.
 The graphs almost align for higher values, but it is difficult to tell how close they really are.

 As Figure 3 shows, the CDF for our HK implementation is clearly different from the CDF for the Facebook dataset, especially for lower degree values, but for higher values, the two curves become more aligned - although how much more is difficult to tell.
 To determine just how well the CDF graphs align for higher values, we finally generate complementary cumulative distribution function (CCDF) graphs.
 CCDF graphs are useful because if a distribution really obeys a power law, the CCDF will be a straight line on a log-log scale.